Sea-Snell/jax_v_pytorch/README.md

 All implementations are meant to be identical modulo framework specific differences.

-* `mnist/pytorch/` implements MNIST training on a simple MLP in pytorch
+* `mnist/pytorch/` implements MNIST training on a simple MLP or CNN in pytorch
-* `mnist/flax/` implements MNIST training on a simple MLP in flax
+* `mnist/flax/` implements MNIST training on a simple MLP or CNN in flax
-* `mnist/haiku/` implements MNIST training on a simple MLP in haiku
+* `mnist/haiku/` implements MNIST training on a simple MLP or CNN in haiku